Quantum algorithm for estimating volumes of convex bodies: Quantum speedup for volume estimation

 In each stage of the volume estimation algorithm, we sample from a state with density $\pi_i(x) = \frac{e^{- a_i x_0}}{Z(a_i)}$ .
 Each such distribution is the stationary state of a hit-and-run walk with the corresponding target density.
-Thus the corresponding states $|\pi_i\>$ are the stationary states of the corresponding walk operators $W_i$ and $W_i'$.
+Thus the corresponding state $|\pi_i\>$ is the stationary state of the corresponding walk operators $W_i$ and $W_i'$.
 Both $W_i$ and $W_{i'}$ can be implemented using a constant number of $U_i$ gates.

 From \lem{inner-product}, we know that the inner product $\<\pi_{i}|\pi_{i+1}\>$ between the states at any stage of the algorithm is at least $\frac{1}{3}$.
 This implies that the inner product between $|\pi_i\>|0\>$ and $|\pi_{i+1}\>|0\>$ is also at least $\frac{1}{3}$.
 In the following we abuse notation by sometimes writing only $|\pi_i\>$ to denote $|\pi_i\>|0\>$, as it is easy to tell from context whether the ancilla register should be present.